STEP UP for People with Hearing Loss!

 Since its inception in 2006, more than 100,000 walkers have stepped up at 245 Walk events, raising more than $14 million.
 Money raised from the Walk4Hearing is shared between the local Walk sites and the HLAA national organization.
 Examples of how funds are used include:

 National Programs and Services

-- Provide timely and reliable information about hearing loss through HLAA’s website, Hearing Life magazine, HLAA e-News, the Hearing Loss Support Specialist Training, message boards/forums and the HLAA Convention
+- Provide timely and reliable information about hearing loss through HLAA’s website, Hearing Life magazine, Hearing Life e-News, and the HLAA Convention

 - Advocacy at the national level to affect legislation that impacts people with hearing loss, whether it’s funding for hearing aids, cochlear implants, communication access in public places or other important issues

 - A nationwide network of chapters and state organizations providing peer support